vinaywadhwa/compose-rules/README.md

 This is where our static checks come in.
 We want to detect as many potential issues as we can, as quickly as we can.
 In this case we want an error to show prior to engineers having to review code.
 Similar to other static check libraries we hope this leads to a "don't shoot the messengers" philosphy which will foster healthy Compose adoption.

-Check out the project website for more information: https://twitter.github.io/compose-rules
+Check out the project website for more information: https://mrmans0n.github.io/compose-rules

 ## Static checks for Compose bundled in this repo

-You can find the comprehensive list of rules in [the rules documentaton](https://twitter.github.io/compose-rules/rules).
+You can find the comprehensive list of rules in [the rules documentaton](https://mrmans0n.github.io/compose-rules/rules).
 It contains both the what and why for each rule, we encourage you to read it prior to adopting our rules.

-There are 2 ways you can add these static checks to your build - using ktlint or using Detekt.
+There are 2 ways you can add these static checks to your build - using Ktlint or using Detekt.

-## Using with ktlint
+## Using with Ktlint

-You can refer to the [Using with ktlint](https://twitter.github.io/compose-rules/ktlint) documentation.
+You can refer to the [Using with Ktlint](https://mrmans0n.github.io/compose-rules/ktlint) documentation.

 ## Using with Detekt

-You can refer to the [Using with Detekt](https://twitter.github.io/compose-rules/detekt) documentation.
+You can refer to the [Using with Detekt](https://mrmans0n.github.io/compose-rules/detekt) documentation.

 ## Contributing